 Of the six methods for opening Advanced Startup Options outlined in my linked instructions above, only methods 1, 2, or 3 allow access to Startup Settings, the menu that Safe Mode is found on.

-Unfortunately, those three methods only work if you have access to Windows 8 in normal mode.
-The irony of course is that few people who need to start in Safe Mode can start Windows 8 normally!
+Unfortunately, those three methods only work if you have access to Windows 8 in normal mode (Method 2 & 3) or, at very least, get to the Windows 8 sign on screen (Method 1).
+The irony here is that few people who need to start in Safe Mode can get all the way to the sign on screen, let alone start Windows 8 normally!

-The solution is to open Command Prompt from the Advanced Startup Options menu, which you can do using any of the six methods, and then execute some special commands to force Windows 8 so start in Safe Mode on the next reboot.
+The solution is to open Command Prompt from the Advanced Startup Options menu, which you can do using any of the six methods, including Methods 4, 5 & 6, and then execute some special commands to force Windows 8 so start in Safe Mode on the next reboot.

 See How To Force Windows to Restart in Safe Mode for complete instructions.
 You won't need to follow this tutorial if you start Windows 8 in Safe Mode that way.